rgallego87/cheat-notes/MEAN Project Setup.md

-**NOTE**: The session is established between the Angular Server (localhost 4200) and the browser, so, at the moment we cannot connect the session with teh Server API.
-Behind the scenes, the browser in establishing an AJAX connection with the Angular Server.

-We can solve this problem by using Tokens.
-Is an alphanumeric code with a encypted part and a codified part.
-You ask for the token to the server api and when reciving it, and you store it in the local storage.

-How is the authentication?
-We must send the token, check if is right and in that case keep working.

-**AJAX -> Token -> Server API -> check if it's right**

 ## Front-End

 Let's create the Login, Signup and Logout function for our app, connected to what we did in our Backend server.